nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Locating persons by name or asset: `find`

-Finds persons whose names or assets contain any of the given keywords.
+Finds persons whose names, tags or assets contain any of the given keywords.

 Format: `find <keyword> [<keyword>]...`

-Example: `find John` searches all contacts and assets for the keyword `John`.
+Example: `find John` searches all contact names, tags and assets for the keyword `John`.

 * At least one keyword must be provided.
 * Keywords are case-insensitive.